expressjs/expressjs.com/4x/en/api/app-param.md

 defines the following callback which allows you to restrict parameters to a given regular expression.

 This example is a bit more advanced.
-It is checking if the second argument is a regular expression, returning the callback, which acts much like the "user" param example.
+It checks if the second argument is a regular expression, and if so returns the callback function, that acts much like the "user" param example.

 ```js
 app.param(function(name, fn){